JaliJuhola/CheckingForBusyHours/README.md

 # CheckingForBusyHours

 ### 1.Pip
-if you dont have install pip (in linux) `$ sudo apt-get -y install python3-pip cd /your/directory/with/this/repository after that install dependence  `$ pip3 install -r requirements.txt`
+If you dont have install pip (in linux) `$ sudo apt-get -y install python3-pip` After that navigate to folder where repository is located `$ cd /your/directory/with/this/repository` after that install dependence  `$ pip3 install -r requirements.txt`

 ### 2. Running program